AndreiD/UltimateAndroidAppTemplate/README.md

 [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-UltimateAndroidAppTemplate-brightgreen.svg?style=flat)](http://android-arsenal.com/details/3/2781)

 ## This is a simple start-template to save you a little time.
+It doesn't use dagger // mvp // mvvp or any other stuff that requires an more in depth knowledge of android.

 #### How to use it: